iotifiedBigYus/mustapekka/diary.md

 Noticed that jumping on mobile is much easier if it's mapped to O. Added that alternative.

-Checklist when creating a new version because I noticed I need one:
-- Update the version number
-- Capture new label image (ctrl-7)
-- "save .png"

 ## Sam, 5.3.24, 1800, version 0.1.3

 Made a menu item that changes the jump button between o and up.
 It felt a bit janky and less is more, so the jump button is now only o.
 Might bring back up in the future.
 The x button will most likely be in use, so two hands will be needed either way.